-His search leads him to Dominic Greene (Mathieu Amalric, from The Diving Bell and the Butterfly), one of those seedy supervillain types, this one without any funky scars or monocle to denote his super-villainy, thus forgettable.
+His search leads him to Dominic Greene (Mathieu Amalric, from The Diving Bell and the Butterfly), one of those seedy supervillain types, this one without any funky scars or monocle to denote his super-villainy, thus he’s forgettable.
 Greene, frontman for an environmental protection firm, has brokered an oil deal with a Bolivian general planning a coup on his government.
-Bond and no one else believes Greene to be part of an ultra-secret evil organization that blankets the globe, so as our hero’s body count rises attempting to expose them, M (the great Judi Dench) questions which side he’s on.
+Bond and no one else believes Greene to be part of an ultra-secret evil organization that blankets the globe, so as our hero’s body count rises in attempting to expose them, M (the great Judi Dench) questions which side he’s on.
 Along the way, he meets Camille, played by Olga Kurylenko (best known as the hooker-with-a-heart-of-gold from Hitman and Max Payne), who seeks her own revenge from the same folks Bond does.

 With the greatness of Casino Royale still fresh in my mind, questions arise: What do audiences want from James Bond movies nowadays?
 Are they satisfied with rousing entertainment?
 Because this film has plenty of that, including some painful-looking hand-to-hand combat and a neat explosion or two.
 Or do they want traditionalized James Bond formula, complete with colorful villains and willing sex objects?